-Today's young men build on our school's tradition and reputation, as well as the success of those who have been through PNBHS before them.
+Today's young men build on our school's tradition and reputation, as well as the success of those who have been through PNBHS.
 The Old Boys' community is, therefore, an important part of the school and we are proud of the links we have with our Old Boys the world over who enjoy following the achievements of the young men currently at their school.
-We encourage each of the young men of PNBHS to live the values of the school both in and out of the classroom.
+We encourage each of the young men of PNBHS tolive the values of the school both in and out of the classroom.
 We value respect, integrity, industry, pride, courage, and humility.
-In placing these values in action, each young man actively contributes to the ethos for which this school is known.
-We believe that those young men who choose to come to PNBHS and who embrace the ethos, get involved and do their best, will achieve success and will add to the success of the school.
+In placing these values in action, eachyoung manactively contributes to the way what we all do becomes the ethos for which this school is known.
+We believe that those young men who choose to come to PNBHS and who embrace the ethos, get involved and do their best, will achieve success and willadd to the success of the school.